 > D1 -> 32, D2 -> 34, D3 -> 35, D4 -> 34, D5 -> 32}

-putting these back on the ball, we see that the expected waiting time increases as we move away from the starting point, up until a maximum at the furthest point, $D_3.$ as expected, the expected waiting time at each of $A_1$’s neighbors is $1$ less than $T(A_1).$
+Putting these back on the ball, we see that the expected waiting time increases as we move away from the starting point, up until a maximum at the furthest point, $D_3.$ As expected, the expected waiting time at each of $A_1$’s neighbors is $1$ less than $T(A_1).$

-so, we’ll be finding the probability that his kitchen walk goes longer than $\langle T\rangle_\text{soccer} = 20.$
+So, we’ll be finding the probability that his kitchen walk goes longer than $\langle T\rangle_\text{soccer} = 20.$

-kitchen constitutional
+Kitchen constitutional

-in the kitchen, the lattice is bigger and it pays to be smart before diving in.
+In the kitchen, the lattice is bigger and it pays to be smart before diving in.

-if andy starts from the marked tile, then his first options are to take a unit step — i.e. $\left(\cos\theta,\sin\theta\right)$ — in one of the directions $\{\frac{\pi}{6}, \frac{5\pi}{6}, -\frac{3\pi}{2}\}.$ on the second step, his options are these reflected about the $x$-axis: $\{-\frac{\pi}{6}, -\frac{5\pi}{6}, \frac{3\pi}{2}\}.$
+If Andy starts from the marked tile, then his first options are to take a unit step — i.e. $\left(\cos\theta,\sin\theta\right)$ — in one of the directions $\{\frac{\pi}{6}, \frac{5\pi}{6}, -\frac{3\pi}{2}\}.$ On the second step, his options are the same, but reflected about the $x$-axis: $\{-\frac{\pi}{6}, -\frac{5\pi}{6}, \frac{3\pi}{2}\}.$

-any $n$ step path on the reduced lattice is a path of length $2n$ on the original, and therefore has probability $1/3^{2n}$ of occurring. if we can count the number of $n$ step paths on the reduced lattice $\omega(n)$, then we will inherit the distribution of path lengths $p(n) = \omega(n)/3^{2n}.$
+Any $n$ step path on the reduced lattice is a path of length $2n$ on the original, and therefore has probability $1/3^{2n}$ of occurring.
+If we can count the number of $n$ step paths on the reduced lattice $\omega(n)$, then we will inherit the distribution of path lengths $p(n) = \omega(n)/3^{2n}.$

-count them up
+Count them up

-we can count paths with a simple observation. if there is an $(n-1)$ step path to any of my neighbors, then there is an $n$ step path to me. in other words:
+We can count paths with a simple observation: if there is an $(n-1)$ step path to any of my neighbors, then there is an $n$ step path to me.
+In other words:

-the number of $n$ tile paths to me is the sum of $(n-1)$ paths to each of my neighbors. we only want to count first returns to the origin, so we don’t count the origin when it happens to be a neighbor.
+\[\omega_i^n = \sum\limits_{j\in\sigma(i)\setminus \boldsymbol{0}} \omega_j^{n-1}.\]The number of $n$-tile paths to me is the sum of $(n-1)$ paths to each of my neighbors.
+We only want to count first returns to the origin, so we don’t count the origin when it happens to be a neighbor.

-with this recursion, we can count $\omega_\boldsymbol{0}^n,$ but we need the base case — the path counts after the first step.
+With this recursion, we can count $\omega_\boldsymbol{0}^n,$ but we need the base case — the path counts after the first step.

-on the reduced lattice we have $9$ possible moves, formed by all possible pairs of first and second moves on the original lattice. there are $3$ ways to stay put (move in any of the $3$ first move directions followed immediately by the reverse) and $1$ way each to move in each of the $6$ directions on the reduced lattice.
+On the reduced lattice, we have $9$ possible moves, formed by all possible pairs of first and second moves on the original lattice.
+There are $3$ ways to stay put (move in any of the $3$ first move directions followed immediately by the reverse) and $1$ way each to move in each of the $6$ directions on the reduced lattice.

 (* form first moves on the original lattice *)